Saint-Etienne Métropole and the city of Saint-Etienne are facing a number of challenges:

 By making this public data available, the digital platform will enable the city to use control tools to optimize its operations and improve the multi-functional dimension of its services.
 It will also enable the city’s population:

-The V0.2 beta version of the platform was delivered in March 2018.
-It will initially be tested in one district of Saint-Etienne, which is close to the city centre and considered a priority for urban renovation, and then in two central sectors of the city in which large-scale infrastructures, including the third tramline, will shortly be opening.
+The final version of the platform was delivered in December 2018.
+It is now tested in one district of Saint-Etienne, which is close to the city centre and considered a priority for urban renovation, and then in two central sectors of the city in which large-scale infrastructures, including the third tramline, will shortly be opening.

-In March 2018, SUEZ, the city of Saint-Etienne and Saint-Etienne Métropole organised the Saint-Etienne Smart Cities Hackathon to test this version and find potential feeder applications.
-This event was the first step in the adoption of the platform and its possible uses by the city and its inhabitants.
+In March 2018, SUEZ, the city of Saint-Etienne and Saint-Etienne Métropole organised the Saint-Etienne Smart Cities Hackathon to test the platform and find potential feeder applications.
+This event was the first step in the adoption of the platform and its possible uses by the region and its inhabitants.
 Around 100 participants (developers, designers, data analysts or simple citizens) came together to develop their ideas on a series of selected topics: transport and mobility, urban security and the collaborative economy.

 The DIGITAL SAINT-ETIENNE project is innovative both in terms of its approach and the solution it offers: